We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A too-firm mattress may not supply enough curve-hugging give but, for support, keep in mind that mattresses soften over time.
 So what may feel soft now will likely feel even softer several weeks and months down the line.

 Keep in mind, what you find comfortable, someone else may dislike.
-In order to get the best mattress for you, always buy one that comes with an in-home sleep trial offer of at least one month, so you can try it out at home for a period of time.
+In order to get the best mattress for you, always buy one that comes with an in-home sleep trial offer of at least 1 month, so you can try it out at home for a period of time.

 Pay attention to the materials used, and opt for mattresses that are nontoxic.
 Small amounts of toxic, gaseous chemicals called VOCs (volatile organic compounds) are found in polyurethane mattresses and in some mattress coverings.